Chapter 2: A twist on how we Communicate

 Here is the twist….
 Communication Plan templates are resources to help you lay out the communications for a project.
 They are not there to hinder your communications or hide behind them.
 Many plans include meetings but do not include the daily conversations or how to handle an issue because we think of them as informal conversations.
 This may work, but as you saw in the story it did not.
 So, if you missed any form of communication on your project and want to have it reflected in your plan, make it flexible.
 The Communication plan can be updated during a project to include anything that was missing at its conception.

 Lessons Learned on Communication:

-1. If communications stop, do not wait after they continue to be non-responsive for a while before you react.
+1. If communications stop, do not wait until they continue to be non-responsive for a while before you react.
 Be pro-active, get on the phone to see what is happening.

 We hope you found this learning valuable to you.
 Subscribe for free so you do not miss out on the rest of the series.